What is the course about?

 What will we cover?

-The course will combine an introduction to digital drawing from life and digital image manipulation.
+The course will combine an introduction to digital drawing and digital image manipulation.
 This is not a

 traditional drawing class, although some students may wish to apply previous experience within the class.